 In Redfern Park, people are taking their lunch break.
 A group of mums and their young babies sit on rugs in the shade.
 A wiry elderly man has taken his shirt off to enjoy the sun.
 He greets me and comments on the weather.
 The oval, once home to the South Sydney Rabbitohs, is now used for some training and pre-season and exhibition matches.
 Very popular with locals, their emblem graces many a house window.

 On the way to the Surry Hills Village Shops (actually in Redfern), I pass a pole dance academy and two ambulances, lights flashing.
 The workers’ cottages here are cute.
-A man sees me looking at the gate of the NSW Mounted Police Academy.
-He informs me that the academy is sometimes open to the public.
+A man who sees me looking at the gate of the NSW Mounted Police Academy, informs me that the academy is sometimes open to the public.
 While we chat the gates open and mounted police leave the precinct.

 Taking a circuitous route back to Regent Street I pass little parks and a modern corrugated iron clad house.
 Shabby Chic?
 The ‘skipping girls’ I saw earlier near Carriageworks are on this side of Redfern too.
+This time they are using hoola hoops.

 Tall public housing blocks tower over little workers’ cottages and terraces.
 Rich and poor living side by side.
 I have read that the towers were once dubbed ‘Suicide Towers’.
 A ‘concierge program’ and increased police presence apparently improved safety and reduced anti-social behaviour.
 Certainly, the BBQ areas and small gardens at the base of the towers seem clean and inviting, but I read that two of the towers will be demolished to make way for a new metro station.